MrWalkmanDev/AdaptiSound/README.md

 - `keys_end_in_measure:` in this property you can assign keys to specific measures, when the `to_outro` method is called the track will be changed ***only when the track enters one of these keys(measures)***.

 If the above properties are not defined, then the track will instantly switch to another loop, or the outro.

-- `outro_file:`  here you need to add the audio file to be played as `Outro`.
-You can leave it empty and the playback will stop when calling `to_outro` method.

 ### 📃Credits
 - Made by [Isaías Arrué R.](https://github.com/MrWalkmanDev) ( [Mr. Walkman](https://mr-walkman.itch.io) )